Kazmirchuk/nats-tcl/JsAPI.md

 If you need other JetStream functions, e.g. Object Store, you can easily implement them yourself using core NATS requests.
 No need to interact directly with the TCP socket.
 Of course, PRs are always welcome.

 ## Notes on the JetStream Client API v2
 In June 2023 Synadia has [announced](https://nats.io/blog/preview-release-new-jetstream-client-api/) some major changes to the JetStream Client API.
-You can find more details in [ADR-37](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-37.md) and in the [nats.go](https://pkg.go.dev/github.com/nats-io/nats.go/jetstream) docs.
+You can find more details in [ADR-37](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-37.md), [nats.go](https://pkg.go.dev/github.com/nats-io/nats.go/jetstream) docs and the [migration guide](https://natsbyexample.com/examples/jetstream/api-migration/go).
 Note that these changes are purely client-side, and there are no new server-side concepts.

 Of course, this announcement affects development of the Tcl client as well.
 A lot of effort has been invested in the design following JetStream API v1.
 I need to balance my workload vs keeping in line (more or less) with other client libraries.
 So, in this library there is no clear distinction between v1 and v2, but rather a pragmatic middle ground.
 Here is a list of most important design changes by Synadia together with my responses: